Benefits of Hiring a Marketing Agency (And 7 Things to Look for in One)

 Of course, taking on too many new technologies at once can be overwhelming and result in an ineffective marketing campaign.
 If you are looking for a starting point, we suggest location-based marketing.

 In a way, marketing has always been based on location.
 For example, a restaurant in Chicago would purchase radio ads on stations in the greater Chicago area—not Los Angeles.
-But that is not what location-based marketing is in 2018.
+But that is not what location-based marketing was in 2018.

 If you use online advertising, you might figure that you already use location-based marketing.
 Taking Facebook advertising as an example, when you create an advertisement on the platform, you are asked to define the geographic location of those you are marketing to.
 However, this isn’t a perfect science.
 Sometimes users will enter a different city than the one they live in or fail to change it when they move.
 Facebook may target those who only visited your city, but in reality, they live across the country.
-Location-based marketing uses the real-time or most recent location of the audience being targeted, making it much more exact.
+Location-based marketing uses the real-time or most recent location of the targeted audience, making it much more exact.

 Geofencing in marketing is a technology that establishes virtual fences, sectioning off a specific geographic location.
 The company using the technology is given incredible control over the placement of the fence, with the ability to define the area on a block-by-block basis.
 As such, local businesses can use their knowledge of travel patterns, foot traffic, and more to get the most out of their use of geofencing.